Gustav Vasa Bible

 The Gustav Vasa Bible (Gustav Vasas bibel) is the common name of the Swedish Bible translation published in 1540–41.
 It was a translation of Martin Luther's German Bible.
-The full title is as shown in the image: Biblia / Thet är / All then Helgha Scrifft / på Swensko.
-Translated into English: "The Bible / That is / All the Holy Scripture / in Swedish".
+The full title, as shown in the image, is: Biblia / Thet är / All then Helgha Scrifft / på Swensko.
+In English, the title reads: "The Bible / That is / All the Holy Scripture / in Swedish".

 The men behind the translation were Laurentius Andreae and the Petri brothers Olaus and Laurentius.
-Of them, Archbishop Laurentius is regarded as the main contributor.
+Among them, Archbishop Laurentius is regarded as the main contributor.